erdem-kose/cma-es/README.md

 # cma-es-matlab
-Simplified CMA-ES Matlab program with Hart 3D function to optimize.
+Simplified Covariance Matrix Adaptation Evolutionary Strategy algorithm Matlab implementation with Hart 3D function to optimize.

 example.m file will show the way of usage to you.

+please follow http://cma.gforge.inria.fr/ link for more about CMA-ES